youngboy/engine-docs/source/query-batching.md

 Query batching allows your client to batch multiple queries into one request.
 This means that if you render several view components within a short time interval, for example a navbar, sidebar, and content, and each of those do their own GraphQL query, the queries can be sent together in a single roundtrip.

-> Note that we don't recommend enabling query batching with Engine for most uses.

 A batch of queries can be sent by simply sending a JSON-encoded array of queries in the request:

 ```js